Fictosexuality

-Fictosexuality and fictoromantic are sexual and romantic attraction towards fictional characters in media, as distinct from living people in real life.
+Fictosexuality and fictoromanticism (with fictophilia as an umbrella term) are sexual and romantic attraction towards fictional characters in media, as distinct from living people in real life.

-Asexuals have used the terms as sexual identity labels for those who only experience attraction to fictional characters and not to real people.
-The Japanese term nijikon ('2D complex') describes attraction to two-dimensional characters in anime and manga; the target of one's romantic affections is called their waifu or husbando.
+Asexuals and aromantics have used the terms as sexual and romantic identity labels for those who only experience attraction to fictional characters and not to real people.
+The Japanese term nijikon ('2D complex') describes attraction to two-dimensional characters in anime and manga.

 Fictosexuals may face discrimination or marginalization.
-As a result, some have formed social movements to combat normative beliefs they call human-oriented sexualism and humanogenderism.
-In 2019, the world's first fictosexual advocacy group was established in Taiwan.
+As a result, some have formed social movements to combat normative beliefs they call "human-oriented sexualism" and "humanogenderism".
+In 2019, the first fictosexual advocacy group was established in Taiwan.

-Terms in different languages
+History of the term

-In Chinese, the term zhǐxìngliàn refers to sexual attraction towards two-dimensional characters only.
+The term "fictosexuality" originated within the asexual community.
+The earliest confirmed use of the term is a post from 2005 on the forum of AVEN (Asexuality Visibility and Education Network), an online community for asexual people.
+The original poster described themselves as engaging in sexual fantasies and masturbation but having no desire for sexual intercourse in real life, coining the term "fictosexual" to denote this condition.

-In Japanese, nijikon is typically used to describe a sexual attraction towards two-dimensional anime, manga, and light novel characters, as opposed to attraction towards flesh-and-blood humans.
-However, the term fikutosekushuaru is distinct from nijikon and specifically pertains to a sexual identity.
+This usage was later introduced to the Japanese sphere, where "fictosexual" began to be used online around 2017.
+Subsequently, in 2020, the term gained wider traction after a web article featured a woman who "married" a two-dimensional character, identifying her as "fictosexual."
+This event reinforced the common image of fictosexuality as involving "romantic relationships" or "marriage" with characters.
+Scholars have suggested that this shift in popular understanding reflects the deep-rooted nature of amatonormativity in society.